IBM-Cloud/docs/services/Cloudant/api/authorization.md

 <!--

-_Example of sending an authorization modification request, using Javascript:_
+_Example of using JavaScript to send an authorization modification request:_

 ```javascript
 var nano = require('nano');